President & CEO

-Rachel Morehead joined Pottawattamie County Community Foundation in early June 2019.
-In her role as Community Advancement Officer, Rachel will work with the PCCF team to increase visibility in the community through networking, events, marketing and donor cultivation.
+Rachel Morehead joined Pottawattamie County Community Foundation in June of 2019.
+In her role as Community Advancement Officer, Rachel works with the PCCF team to increase visibility in the community through networking, events, marketing and donor cultivation.

 A lifelong resident of Council Bluffs, Rachel earned her Bachelor of Arts in Graphic Design from Morningside College in 2007.
 She has worked with local nonprofit organizations for over 13 years in roles consisting of fundraising and development, graphic design, and event management.

-Rachel is a 2015 graduate of Leadership Council Bluffs (class 27), serves on the events committee of Impact CB, and is a current board member of the Council Bluffs Schools Foundation Alumni and Friends committee, and is currently the Secretary for the Council Bluffs Guild of the Omaha Symphony.
-She has served on the Midlands Humane Society marketing committee, Morningside College Alumni Board, and is a former member of the Centennial Rotary Club of Council Bluffs.
+Rachel is a 2015 graduate of Leadership Council Bluffs (class 27), serves on the YP Iowa Board, is a member of the Council Bluffs Schools Foundation Alumni and Friends committee, and is currently the Secretary for the Council Bluffs Guild of the Omaha Symphony Board.
+She has served on the Morningside College Alumni Board (2012-2015), Midlands Humane Society marketing committee (2009-2015), chaired the Impact CB events committee (2019-20), and is a former member of the Centennial Rotary Club of Council Bluffs (2016-2020).

 Rachel and her husband, Brandon, have two children, and live in Council Bluffs.